Back to Finances

 About the Program

 FAIM is a matched savings project that assists Minnesota low-wage workers at or below 200% of the federal poverty guideline to build assets.
 Participants save earned income each month that is matched at a 3:1 ratio by the public and private sector.
-The funds can be used to purchase a home, pursue a higher education or begin or enhance a small business.
+The funds can be used to purchase a home, pursue a higher education, purchase a personal vehicle or begin or enhance a small business.

 FAIM is provided locally by West Central Minnesota Communities Action, Inc., serving the five (5) counties of Douglas, Grant, Pope, Stevens and Traverse.